The Evergreen Journal #50 – The End of the Road

 Presently, I am a retired college professor of fine arts and humanities.

-My experience as a grants specialist at a college provided me with marketable skills that are useful for the rest of my life.
-My experiences in working at two colleges and an arts center put me on the solid ground of being accountable and gave me a strong work ethic.
+My work at two colleges and an arts center put me on the solid ground of being accountable and gave me a strong work ethic.

 What does my Creative Life Look like?